 Consumer Confidence in Denmark averaged 0.35 points from 1974 until 2021, reaching an all time high of 15.50 points in January of 2006 and a record low of -22 points in December of 1988.
 This page provides the latest reported value for - Denmark Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Denmark Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.

-Consumer Confidence in Denmark is expected to be 5.80 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Denmark to stand at 1.00 in 12 months time.
-In the long-term, the Denmark Consumer Confidence is projected to trend around 1.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Denmark is expected to be 1.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Consumer Confidence in Denmark to stand at 2.20 in 12 months time.
+In the long-term, the Denmark Consumer Confidence is projected to trend around 1.80 points in 2022 and 1.50 points in 2023, according to our econometric models.